tailwindlabs/tailwindcss/docs/source/docs/display.blade.md

 # Display

 <div class="text-xl text-slate-light mb-4">
-    Utilities for controlling the box type of an element.
+    Utilities for controlling the display box type of an element.
 </div>

 @include('_partials.feature-badges', [